 - I recommend you purchase your domain together with your hosting plan so you won’t have to waste your time changing nameservers later on.
 Bluehost, the web hosting company I use and recommend, gives you a FREE domain when you purchase the hosting through them.
 Starting with them is super easy and I describe the whole process in great detail in my tutorial on how to start a WordPress blog.

 - Private domain registration can be purchased with your domain.

 Just like people like in houses, blogs live on servers.
 Servers can be rented from web hosting companies.

 - Free blog hosting

 - Blogger’s free hosting account has certain limitations.
-For example, the homepage has a size limit and if your posts are image-heavy, the number of posts to display on the homepage will always be overruled by the page size limit.
+For example, the homepage has a size limit.
+So if your posts are image-heavy, the number of posts displayed on the homepage will always be overruled by the page size limit.
 This is a bummer if you want to showcase several images per post.